 Board Induction

 This training is designed to assist new board members by providing a short introductory course.
+This is appropriate for any board member serving outside NSW.

 Governance in a Christian school carries spiritual responsibility, legal accountability, and long-term consequence.
 It shapes culture, safeguards mission, and guides decisions that affect students, families, and future generations.
 CEN’s governance work exists to support boards, associations, and senior leaders to steward this responsibility faithfully and wisely within increasingly complex regulatory, cultural, and educational environments.